-UFCW Canada Human Rights, Equity and Diversity Calendar
+UFCW Canada Human Rights, Equity, and Diversity Calendar

 February 14 – Have a Heart Day: An initiative of the First Nations Child and Family Caring Society, this advocacy-driven initiative reminds the federal government of their unmet commitment to close the funding gap between Indigenous children on-reserve and the rest of Canada.

-March 22 – World Water Day: Recognized by the UN since 1993, the day calls attention to the value of water across global communities and highlights issues that challenge equitable access to water specifically amongst First Nation communities.
+March 22 – World Water Day: Recognized by the UN since 1993, this day calls attention to the value of water in communities around the world, and highlights issues that challenge equitable access to water, especially for Indigenous communities.

 April 4 – Refugee Rights Day: This day commemorates the historic ruling by the Supreme Court of Canada (Singh decision) which fully protects the rights of refugees under the Canadian Charter of Rights and Freedoms.

-April 22 – International Mother Earth Day:The date was designated by the UN in 2009 to raise awareness about the earth, its ecosystems and the challenges faced with climate change.
+April 22 – International Mother Earth Day: This date was established by the UN in 2009 to raise awareness about the earth, its ecosystems, and the challenges we face with climate change.

-May – Asian/South Asian Heritage Month: Celebrated since the 1990s, the month of observance was officially designated by the Government of Canada in 2002.
-In this month we acknowledge the contribution of Asian and South Asian Canadians and learn about the diversity and barriers that impede full equity for the Asian community.
+May – Asian/South Asian Heritage Month: Celebrated since the 1990s, this month of observance was first officially recognized by the Government of Canada in 2002.
+In this month, we acknowledge the contribution of Asian and South Asian Canadians and learn about the diversity and barriers that impede full equity for the Asian community.
 UFCW Canada statement

 May 1 – International Workers Day: Affectionately known as May Day, this day is recognized across the world in celebration of workers’ collective victories in the struggle for decent work and respect on the job.

-June 11 – National Day of Reconciliation: On June 11, 2008, the Canadian Federal government officially apologized to Indian residential school survivors and their families for the creation of the Indian residential school system.
+June 11 – National Day of Reconciliation: On June 11, 2008, the Canadian federal government officially apologized to Indigenous residential school survivors and their families for the creation of the Indian residential school system.
 The apology led to the formation of the Truth and Reconciliation Commission of Canada.

 October 10 – World Mental Health Day: This day is observed to raise awareness of mental health issues and to mobilize efforts in support of mental health initiatives.

-November 20 – Transgender Day of Remembrance: Observed since 1999, the date honours lives lost due to acts of anti-transgender violence.It can take the form of vigils, demonstrations or awareness raising actions about existing barriers.
+November 20 – Transgender Day of Remembrance: Observed since 1999, this date honours the lives lost to acts of anti-transgender violence.
+The day can take the form of vigils, demonstrations, or awareness raising actions about existing barriers.
+UFCW Canada statement

 December 1 – World AIDS Day: Observed since 1988, the global movement is an opportunity to unite in the fight against HIV, support persons living with HIV, remember those whose lives were cut short due to HIV/AIDS and raise awareness about this disease.

 December 3 – International Day of Persons with Disabilities: This day was first observed in 1992 by the United Nations General Assembly and has been adopted as the day to recognize the struggles of Disabled peoples to fully participate in society.
-Persons with Disabilities continue to bear the burden of exclusion with many unable to live independent lives as barriers persist with discriminatory employment practices.
-On this day we commit to the full inclusion of disabled peoples as active members of our communities.
+Persons with Disabilities continue to bear the burden of exclusion, with many unable to live independent lives as barriers persist with discriminatory employment practices.
+On this day, we commit to the full inclusion of disabled peoples as active members of our communities.

-December 18 – International Migrants Day:Proclaimed by the UN General Assembly since 2000, the date honours the efforts and rights ofmigrants across the world and calls for continued protections for migrants and migrant workers globally.
+December 18 – International Migrants Day: Observed by the UN General Assembly since 2000, this day honours the efforts and rights of migrants around the world and calls for continued protections for migrants and migrant workers globally.
 UFCW Canada statement